 A BMW service garage in Dublin once displayed the car that undertook one of the greatest motoring expeditions of all time.
 The car on exhibit in the BMW service garage was the 316i that three brave, travel-hungry Irish men choose to drive from Dublin to Sydney and back again.
 Their roundtrip, which started in 2002, lasted two years and took them 56,000km (35,000 miles) through 28 countries.

 The 10-year old 316i, which had 100,000 miles on the clock before it even left Dublin, endured temperatures from -40C to 40C and not once failed to start.
 It encountered a few minor mishaps, including a cracked radiator that was fixed by a teenager in China using a home-made glue concoction.
 The epic road trip captured the attention of multiple TV crews and newspapers and even caught the attention of BMW itself, who featured an ad in the Sunday Independent with the caption: ‘Why drive from Dublin to Sydney?
-Because in an approved used BMW you can.’
+Because in an approved used BMW you can.’.
+That has to be one of the most epic road trip quotes I have ever read!

 In memory of this bold adventure, here’s a list of the top ten most challenging road trips this planet has to offer.